smileboywtu/smileboywtu.github.io/_posts/2016-03-13-python-get-system-default-app-related-a-mime-type.md

 user a list of current installed app on the platform or let the user choose the path of the program.

+> The information that is stored here makes sure that the correct program opens when you open a file by using Windows Explorer.
+This key is sometimes abbreviated as "HKCR."
+Starting with Windows 2000, this information is stored under both the HKEY_LOCAL_MACHINE and HKEY_CURRENT_USER keys.
+The HKEY_LOCAL_MACHINE\Software\Classes key contains default settings that can apply to all users on the local computer.
+The HKEY_CURRENT_USER\Software\Classes key contains settings that override the default settings and apply only to the interactive user.
+The HKEY_CLASSES_ROOT key provides a view of the registry that merges the information from these two sources.

 on windows, I just find the way to get the open with list:

 {% highlight shell %}